 Testing Center Security Expectations for all Tests

-- Present a government issued or student photo identification during time of check-in.
-Upon request an additional form of identification must be shown.
+- Present a government issued or student photo identification during the time of check-in.
+Upon request, an additional form of identification must be shown.

 - Empty pockets, turn pockets inside out, raise pant legs above ankles, raise long sleeves above wrists; we will use a scanning wand for safety measures prior to entering the testing lab.